GrigorijSchleifer/GrigorijSchleifer/README.md

 ### Hi there 👋

 ##### I'm Grigorij.
 I work as an anesthesiologist at the University Hospital of Bonn.
-As a member of the MIT Critica Data consortium I believe that data will help us reshape our practice and help treat our patients.
+I am also a proud member of the MIT Critica Data consortium.
 <!--
 **GrigorijSchleifer/GrigorijSchleifer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.